HAMILTON COUNTY INVASIVES PARTNERSHIP (HIP)

 Fill up to fight invasives

-This spring, the Hamilton County Invasives Partnership is working with local partners to encourage citizens to “fill up to fight invasives” with an invasives bucket challenge.
+This spring, the Hamilton County Invasives Partnership is working with local partners to encourage citizens to “fill up to fight invasives” by providing a 5 gallon bucket to use in invasive species management.

 Special HIP buckets with invasive garlic mustard information are available for free from the Hamilton County Soil and Water Conservation District in Noblesville and other participating partners while supplies last.

-The invasives bucket challenge is a new program launched as part of Hamilton County Invasive Species Awareness Week which runs April 16th-23rd.
-Volunteer opportunities to take part in an invasive species workday Weed Wrangles on public property can be found on the HIP website, www.hcinvasives.org.
+Volunteer opportunities to take part in invasive species workday Weed Wrangles on public property can be found on the HIP events page.

 Picture